boboiar/SOLID-Principles-Implementation-Project/README.md

 ### The Interface Segregation Principle (ISP)
 - The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.

+### Dependency Inversion Principle (DIP)
+- High-level modules should not depend on low-level modules.
+Both should depend on abstractions

+- Abstractions should not depend upon details.
+Details should depend upon abstractions